 There are three components to this issue: impacts from activities on land, at sea, and in the air.
 The Navy has split them into separate public processes with separate documents, with many similar timelines.

 LAND, SEA AND AIR

-These emitters will simulate “bad guys” by sending a variety of signals to be detected by trios of Growler jets, who will detect the signals and fire a “simulated harm shoot” at each one.
+These emitters simulate “bad guys” by sending a variety of signals to be detected by pairs or trios of Growler jets, who detect the signals and fire a “simulated harm shoot” at each one.
 The Navy has not told the public about what level or type of directed energy constitutes a “simulated harm shoot,” or about the intensity or impacts of using an “Active Electronic Scanning Array” (AESA) to detect these emitter signals over populated areas, or about how such directed energy systems can differentiate between a person with a cellphone or VHF radio and an emitter.
 Most emitter sites are right at the boundaries of the Olympic National Park or overlooking State, Tribal and private lands.
 Two emitter sites are on DNR land, for which as of early 2015, the Navy had not applied for a permit.
 In February 2015, Commissioner of Public Lands Peter Goldmark wrote a letter to Admiral Jeffrey Ruth declining to allow DNR lands adjacent to Olympic National Forest to be used for this purpose.
+As of 2017 this ban still stands.
 The airspace over all of these lands (including private and tribal) and over the offshore waters is considered by the Navy to be within the Military Operating Area.

-Further, the Navy insists that these emitters have no more potency than a cell tower, but this Memorandum from the Department of the Interior to the FCC describes the inadequacy of exposure standards to wildlife around cell towers.
+The Navy insists that these emitters have no more potency than a cell tower, but this Memorandum from the Department of the Interior to the FCC describes the inadequacy of exposure standards to wildlife around cell towers.
 Similar concerns could easily be extrapolated about humans.

 Below is the map used by the Navy in official documents, to explain to the public where the 14 proposed emitter sites are.
 Note that several major features are missing.